What Is a Title IX Investigation?

 Most people think of Title IX as an initiative for providing equal opportunities for and ending discrimination against women on college campuses.
 Title IX not only covers sexual discrimination, but also sexual harassment and sexual assault.
 State universities that do not follow Title IX risk losing state and federal funding.
 This threat has led to the creation of the position of Title IX compliance officer, who handles grievances in sexual misconduct cases.

 Title IX requires universities to take immediate action upon receiving notice of sexual assault or sexual harassment.
-A college investigation is required independent of a law enforcement investigation, as law enforcement involvement does relieve the college’s obligation to conduct an independent Title IX investigation.
+A college investigation is required independent of a law enforcement investigation, as law enforcement involvement does not relieve the college’s obligation to conduct an independent Title IX investigation.

 The Problem with Title IX Investigations

 Title IX investigations generally lack due process.
 Often, attorneys are not allowed to speak at Title IX hearings, and investigators often fail to address favorable evidence presented by the accused.
 Any college student caught in a Title IX investigation finds him or herself in a very difficult position because a university investigation carries a much lower burden of proof than that found in the criminal justice system.